 Since Rabbi Neil has joined us, Jewish learning permeates our halls, our b’nei mitzvah students have achieved new heights, Shabbat instrumental services are heard monthly, and numerous and joyous parties and shpiels dot the calendar.
 Striving to create a healthy balance between preservation and innovation, Rabbi Neil is making great things happen at MHJC.

 One day, as a student of SUNY@Cortland, I attended a Shabbat service and my career serving children began.
 That happenstance began a 20-year love affair with Jewish education.
-I am honored to serve as education director here at Manetto Hill Jewish Center’s Hebrew school.
+I am honored to serve as Education Director here at Manetto Hill Jewish Center’s Religious school.